 - Apply products to damp hair

 It’s best to apply products to hair that is wet, but not soaking.
-When the water has a chance to evaporate, it will make room for styling products to set in.
+When the water has a chance to evaporate, it will allow whatever natural hair styling products you use to set in.

 - Wash your hair with warm water